Associate Professor Alex Sims

 - Intellectual Property

-- Convenor of the Law and Computers Interest Group for the Australasian Law Teachers' Association (ALTA)
+- Convenor of the Law and Computers Interest Group for the Australasian Law Academics' Association (ALAA)

 - Asian Pacific Copyright Association (APCA) - Committee member

-- Member of University of Auckland's Cyber Security Foundry
+- University of Auckland's Cyber Security Foundry - Executive Committee member

 - Member of the New Zealand Centre for Law and Business